Carlton Colville

-Carlton Colville is a civil parish and suburb of Lowestoft in the English county of Suffolk.
-It is 3 mi south-west of the centre of the town, in the East Suffolk district.
+Carlton Colville is a seaside town and civil parish in the English county of Suffolk.
+It is 3 mi south-west of the centre of the town of Lowestoft in the East Suffolk district.
 The area lies along the A146 Lowestoft to Beccles road.

 Carlton Colville has boundaries with Oulton Broad, Gisleham and Pakefield.
 It forms the south-western edge of Lowestoft, with Mutford 2 mi to the south-east.
 The electoral ward continues to the north to the River Waveney and had a population of 6,612 at the 2001 census, increasing to 8,505 at the 2011 census.
 A civil parish, the parish council adopted town council status in August 2011, retaining the same powers and funding.

 History

+The name Carlton derives from the Old Norse karl meaning free peasant combined with the Old English tūn meaning settlement.
+'Colville' was the surname of a medieval landowner.

-Archaeological investigations have discovered evidence of settlement from the prehistoric to the medieval periods, including three large stone axe heads dating from the neolithic or early Bronze Age discovered together in a pit.
+Archaeological investigations have discovered evidence of settlement from the prehistoric to the medieval periods, including three large stone axe heads dating from the Neolithic or early Bronze Age discovered together in a pit.

 Bloodmoor Hill, located between Carlton Colville and Pakefield, was the site of settlement in the 2nd and 3rd centuries and the 7th and 8th centuries.
 The Saxon period consisted of a relatively dense settlement as well as a cemetery which included at least one rich barrow burial.
 Artifacts were discovered in the cemetery in the 18th century and the site was the subject of archaeological investigations between 1998 and 2006.

 At the Domesday survey Carlton Colville was known as Carletuna or Karletun.
 It had a population of 45 households and a tax value of 4½ geld and was part of the estate of Earl Hugh of Chester.

 A moated site south of Carlton Colville is believed to be the site of a medieval manor and is a scheduled monument.